 Social services costs.
 Mental illness places a huge burden on the city’s social service infrastructure, including housing services.

 Policing/incarceration costs.
 These can be captured via the literature and via criminal justice databases.
 The cost is calculated by multiplying the attributable fraction of all criminal justice system contacts due to mental illness by the total criminal justice system costs to New York City.

+Caregiving costs.
+We will here leverage the literature regarding the economic costs due to caregiving and lost productivity of caregivers to estimate the potential costs of caregiving for mental illness in the City.

 Piece 2.
-Mapping the burden‘preventable burden’psychopathology in NYC
+Mapping the burden,‘preventable burden’, ‘treatable burden’ and disparities in psychopathology and substance use in NYC

 GRAPH unites a team with expertise in health policy, biostatistics, and epidemiology.
 We have previously conducted a systematic review of the prevention science literature against leading causes of death, including suicide, alcohol, and drug abuse.
-Capitalizing on this diverse expertise and experience, we aim to extend the above analyses to ‘tell the story’ of mental health in NYC.
+Capitalizing on this diverse expertise and experience, we aim to extend the above analyses to ‘tell the story’ of mental health and substance use in NYC.

-In addition to calculating the burden and costs of psychopathology in New York City in piece 1, we aim to pursue a series of analyses to advance our understanding of meaningful policy to address this burden and deliver the potential return on these investments to public and private payers.
+In addition to calculating the burden and costs of psychopathology in New York City in piece 1, we aim to pursue a series of analyses to advance our understanding of meaningful treatment and prevention policy to address this burden and deliver the potential return on these investments to public and private payers.
 In that respect, we aim to perform several targeted analyses toward the following aims:

-To extend our systematic review of rigorous, efficacious primary prevention interventions against leading causes of death to leading causes of psychopathology, including mood and anxiety disorders and psychosis
+To extend our systematic review of rigorous, efficacious primary prevention interventions against leading causes of death to leading causes of psychopathology, including mood and anxiety disorders and psychosis, and substance use, including alcohol and drugs;

-To calculate the ‘preventable burden’ of psychopathology if rigorous, efficacious primary prevention interventions were applied across New York City
+To calculate the ‘preventable burden’ of psychopathology if rigorous, efficacious primary prevention interventions were applied across New York City, as well as the ‘treatable burden’ of psychopathology if funding for evidence-based treatment were extended throughout the City;

-To map both the burdenof psychopathology in New York City
+To map both the burden, preventable burden, treatable burden, and disparities of psychopathology and substance use in New York City.
+While mapping granularity is limited by the quality of extant data, we hope to map to the zipcode level combining fine-area estimates and demographic smoothing where appropriate.

 Piece 3) Psychopathology and the costs of medical care in NYC